Delay67/discretize-guides/builds/guardian/power-dragonhunter/index.md

 ---

 ### **Synopsis**

 - Play scepter here!
 - Good teams: start on scepter/sword, so that you are on scepter during the bloom phase.
 - Bad teams: start on greatsword and do SC rotation
 - Your goal is to start on scepter/sword at every 10% burn phase, that is why you need to consider weapon swaps carefully.
 - Use <Skill name="binding blade"/> to pull adds.
 Do not abuse it to farm DPS!
 Not pulling the adds might kill you during the bloom phase and cost more DPS!
 - Cast <Skill name="Bane Signet"/> early, so you get more DPS time.
 - There are two ways to do the blooms fast:
   1. Walk into the lightning and auto-attack with the scepter.
 Use <Skill name="Wings of Resolve"/> to jump back to the middle.
   2. Walk into the lightning and auto-attack with the greatsword.
 After the bloom bounces towards the pillar use <Skill name="Leap of faith"/> on the bloom to finish it.
-Immediately use <Effect name="hypernovalaunch"/> to jump back into the middle.
+Immediately use _Hypernova Launch_ to jump back into the middle.

 </Tab>
 </Tabs>